jecki/DHParser/documentation_src/StepByStepGuide.rst

 only later when transforming the tree into some kind of output format.
 (On the other hand, it might be convenient to have it in the tree never the less...)

-Well, the answer to most of these questions is that what our compilation script yields is more or less the output that the parser yields which in turn is the *concrete syntax tree* of the parsed text.
-Being a concrete syntax tree it is by its very nature very verbose, because it captures every minute syntactic detail described in the grammar and found in the text, no matter how irrelevant it is, if we are primarily interested in the structure of our text.
+The answer to these questions is that what our compilation script yields is the *concrete syntax tree* of the parsed text.
+The concrete syntax tree captures every minute syntactic detail described in the grammar and found in the text. we have to transform it into an
-In order for our tree to become more handy we have to transform it into an *abstract syntax tree* first, which is called thus because it abstracts from all details that deem us irrelevant.
+*abstract syntax tree* first, which is called thus because it abstracts from all details that deem us irrelevant.
 Now, which details we consider as irrelevant is almost entirely up to ourselves.
 And we should think carefully